Amerisleep vs. iComfort Mattress Reviews

 Amerisleep mattress covers include a unique textile called Celliant® that has 13 thermoreactive minerals woven into it.
 The FDA* determined that Celliant® safely converts body heat into infrared energy, promoting recovery.
 These exceptional properties don’t prevent Celliant® covers from being removable and machine washable.

 Now, on to Amerisleep’s mattresses.
 The AS1 has a simple, two-layer design that is highly effective.
-Amerisleep uses an advanced open-cell memory foam called Bio-Pur® as the comfort layer in all their mattresses.
-Foams with an enhanced open cell concept like Bio-Pur® have more space for air to flow through the individual cells so heat can move away from the body.
-Two-inches of Bio-Pur® offer light cushioning and conforming and are supported by a dense eight-inch Bio-Core® support layer.
-Bio-Core® lies at the heart of every Amerisleep mattress, providing shape, support, and excellent durability.
+Amerisleep uses an advanced open-cell foam called Bio-Pur® as the comfort layer in all their mattresses.
+Foams with open cells like Bio-Pur® have more space for air to flow through the individual cells so heat can move away from the body.
+Two-inches of Bio-Pur® offer light cushioning and contouring.
+It’s supported by eight-inches of Amerisleep’s Bio-Core®, which provides the shape, support, and much of the durability of all of their models.

 At the top of Amerisleep’s sales charts is their medium-feel model— the AS3.
 A thick, three-inch Bio-Pur® comfort layer offers more conformability than either the AS1 or AS2.
-However, an Affinity layer still targets and relieves pressure at the hips and shoulders, making it a comfortable mattress for side sleepers.
+However, an Affinity layer still targets and relieves pressure at the hips and shoulders, so it’s a comfortable mattress for side sleepers.
 It has the same Bio-Core® support layer as other Amerisleep models.

 The AS4 brings extra softness to the bedroom with a four-inch-thick Bio-Pur® comfort layer.
 Sleepers won’t sink too far before the support of the one-inch Affinity layer offers pressure relief where it’s needed most.
 Supporting it all is the standard Bio-Core® support layer.